Tagged "Java"

 Resistor color codes and calculations as a Java Maven library

 Next step in my book progress, is getting more into the details of hardware components.
+And as always starting with the smallest most-used ones: resistors!

 Raspberry Pi history, versions, pins and headers as a Java Maven library